 Werge Law LLC and Signal Law LLC Announce Completion of Merger

-Colorado law firms Werge Law LLC and Signal Law LLC announce their merger under Werge & Corbin LLC d/b/a Werge Law Group, effective April 1, 2022.
+Colorado law firms Werge Law LLC and Signal Law LLC announce the merger of their practices via Werge & Corbin LLC d/b/a Werge Law Group.

+DENVER, COLORADO, UNITED STATES, May 19, 2022 /EINPresswire.com/ -- Werge Law LLC and Signal Law LLC Announce Completion of Merger

 The newly combined firm will operate under the Werge Law Group name, which was previously used by Werge Law LLC leading up to the merger.
 The firm’s business operations will also continue to be overseen by Firm Director Shelby Sims.
 In addition to Werge, Corbin, and Sims, the growing firm currently includes associate attorney Kelsey Martin, three of-counsel attorneys, two paralegals, and one law clerk.
 Before the merger, Werge Law Group focused on litigation for small business clients and music law.
 The merger allows Werge Law Group to expand its capabilities into the practice areas of business startups and transactions, and representation of non-profits and mission-driven organizations.